PoisotLab/ms_metaweb_transfer/README.md

 4%), if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
-Indeed, as we detail in the result, when validated against known but fracational data of trophic interactions between Canadian mammals, our model achieves a predictive accuracy of approx. 91%.
+Indeed, as we detail in the results, when validated against known but fractional data of trophic interactions between Canadian mammals, our model achieves a predictive accuracy of approx. 91%.
 It should be reiterated that the framework presented in
 @fig:concept is amenable to changes; notably, the measure of similarity may not